yerim-kim/slave2algorithm/week11/README.md

 * during this process I experimented with 'createGraphic' Function.
 Because after combining the code I notice the music will play whenever I click the canvas so I thought I could solve this by adding an extra canvas

+Karen then helped me with the code that play sound from the imported image's pixel brightness value.

 ![Capture](https://user-images.githubusercontent.com/68723268/96786696-603aed80-143c-11eb-9af5-5494b1e0eabb.JPG)

-Karen further helped me with the code that play music from the imported image file.